konstabb/Portfolio/README.md

 # Portfolio
 My projects.

-I am sorry for the lack of comments in the code files.
+I am sorry for the insufficient commenting in the code files.